brajeshwar/brajeshwar.github.io/_posts/2010/2010-11-22-apple-along-with-oracle-to-launch-java-se-7-for-mac-os-x.md

----
-layout: post
-title: Apple, along with Oracle to launch Java SE 7 for Mac OS X
+# Apple, along with Oracle to launch Java SE 7 for Mac OS X
----

 All Apple fans, followers and especially its close Java community associates would have definitely been disturbed and shocked by Apple's recent announcement that it would <a href="http://www.digitaltrends.com/computing/apple-omits-flash-from-new-macbook-airs-deprecates-java/">deprecate and denounce the including of the Java runtime in its Mac OS X</a>.
 It was almost as though Apple was warning developers of the fact that Java would henceforth not be entailed in future versions of the <a href="http://www.apple.com/macosx/">Mac OS X</a>; and by this there hovered a depressed and uncertain cloud over Java's future associations with Apple's Mac.